 The literature review of mentoring has revealed that gender effects on mentoring programmes are extensively analysed and researched.
 In the world, most of the mentors are men, as the men are those who take leading job positions at many companies.
 It has been found that mentors play a great role in men's career growth and even a greater role in women's career growth (Burke R.J. et al., 1994).
 As found in research studies, both male and female mentees confirmed that they were more satisfied with the mentors who provided psychological support for their career growth.
-It was found that the relations between the mentor and the mentors themselves do not guarantee growth, yet the quality of growth depends on the relations between the mentor's ability to support the needs (LIAA, 2009).
+It was found that the relations between the mentor and the mentee could range from excellent to very unsatisfactory (LIAA, 2009).
+This allows concluding that mentors themselves do not guarantee growth, yet the quality of growth depends on the relations between the mentor and the mentee or more precisely, consistency between the mentee's needs and the mentor's ability to support the needs (LIAA, 2009).